Konamiman/Nextor/docs/Nextor 3.0 Driver Development Guide.md

 When booting in DOS 2 mode, bank 0 is permanently switched, and other banks are only temporarily switched when bank 0 code needs to call a routine or access data on one of these banks.
 When booting in DOS 1 mode, bank 3 is switched at boot time, and it remains switched forever.

-As it was the case of the MSX-DOS 1 kernel, up to four MSX-DOS kernel ROMs can be active at the same time, one of them being the "master" and the others being the "slaves".
+As was the case with the MSX-DOS 1 kernel, up to four MSX-DOS kernel ROMs can be active at the same time, one of them being the "master" and the others being the "slaves".
 However, this time the master will not be the kernel with the smallest slot number, but the kernel with the highest version number (the kernel with the smallest slot number is still selected as the master in case of two or more kernels having the same version number).

 ### 2.3.
 The Nextor kernel

 The Nextor kernel has an architecture that is based on the one of the MSX-DOS 2 kernel, but introduces significant changes:

 * The number of banks has grown.
-In the current version there is one extra bank for partition management code, and two extra banks for the built-in partitioning tool.
+In the current version there are two extra banks for the code that implements the new features, including partition management; and one extra bank for the built-in partitioning tool.

 * The disk driver ("device driver" in Nextor terminology) code is no longer embedded at the end of the kernel banks 0 and 3.
 Instead, now the driver has a whole bank for itself, which is located immediately after the last bank of the kernel common code.
 If necessary, the driver can span across more than one bank.

 * The device driver structure is completely new.
 It of course contains routines to access storage devices, but it also contains extensibility points so that it is easy to add BASIC extended commands ("CALL" commands), extended BIOS commands, and a timer interrupt service routine.

-* The page 0 code has been modified to contain extra utility routines.
+* The page 0 code (the block of 255 bytes at the beginning of each ROM bank) has been modified to contain extra utility routines.
 These routines can be used by the driver code.

 * A new information byte is added at address 40FEh of all banks, which contains the size of the kernel common code in 16K banks (alternatively, this value can be seen as the bank number of the driver).